ansys/ansys-templates/doc/source/user_guide/templating.rst

 .. warning::

-   Both hooks are executed once the cookie cutter context has been started.
+   Both hooks are executed once the cookiecutter context has been started.
 This implies that any file with a variable of the type ``{{ cookiecutter.some_var }}`` or Jinja2 syntax will not be rendered.